Russian warship Moskva has sunk

 Mariupol's capture is critical for Russia because it would allow its forces in the south, which came up through the annexed Crimean Peninsula, to fully link up with troops in the eastern Donbas region, Ukraine's industrial heartland and the target of the coming offensive.

-The Russian military continues to move helicopters and other equipment together for such a effort, according to a senior U.S. defense official, and it will likely add more ground combat units "over coming days."
+The Russian military continues to move helicopters and other equipment together for such an effort, according to a senior US defence official, and it will likely add more ground combat units "over coming days".
 But it's still unclear when Russia could launch a bigger offensive in the Donbas.

 Moscow-backed separatists have been battling Ukraine in the Donbas since 2014, the same year Russia seized Crimea.
 Russia has recognised the independence of the rebel regions in the Donbas.